 When all the outstanding Bonds and Additional Bonds and all other sums payable under the Trust Agreement have been paid and discharged (or provisions therefore have been made within the meaning of the Trust Agreement), then the Trust Agreement will be null and void and the obligations, covenants and agreements of the Treasurer and the pledge created by the Trust Agreement will be fully discharged and satisfied.
-Any Bonds and Additional Bonds will be deemed to have been so paid and discharged if the Trustee holds sufficient moneys or direct obligations of the United States of America which bear such interest as will, without further investment, when added with any moneys also deposited, be sufficient in the aggregate to pay at maturity or upon redemption, the Bond Service Charges on the Bonds and Additional Bonds; provided that, with respect to the Bonds and Additional Bonds which are to be redeemed prior to the maturity thereof, notice of such redemption has been duly given or provisions satisfactory to the Trustee have been made for the giving of such notice.
+Any Bonds and Additional Bonds will be deemed to have been so paid and discharged if the Trustee holds sufficient moneys or direct obligations of the United States of America which shall be certified by an independent firm of certified public accountants of national reputation to be of such maturities and interest payment dates and bear such interest as will, without further investment, when added with any moneys also deposited, be sufficient in the aggregate to pay at maturity or upon redemption, the Bond Service Charges on the Bonds and Additional Bonds; provided that, with respect to the Bonds and Additional Bonds which are to be redeemed prior to the maturity thereof, notice of such redemption has been duly given or provisions satisfactory to the Trustee have been made for the giving of such notice.